kobiburnley/youtube-dl-1/README.md

 Then in your browser go to http://localhost:5000/?id=koeW4g8Y-lg&formats=251,171

 # BUILD STREAM REQUEST
-To the formats http get parameter pass your desired formats (detailed below) descending order
+To the "formats" http get parameter pass your desired formats (detailed below) descending order, the first that exists will be the result
 Exmaple: http://localhost:5000/?id=koeW4g8Y-lg&formats=22,18

-Known formats (number in the begining of each row:
+Known formats (number in the begining of each row):

     249 - audio only (DASH audio), webm, 50
     250 - audio only (DASH audio), webm, 70